RobSmithDev/daynaport-amiga/README.md

 #### Side effects
 The hdd light constantly flashes while the driver is in use.
 The driver needs to be copied to the Devs:Networks folder and then setup your TCP/IP stack as normal.

+#### Notes
+If you find your data transfer is *very* slow, like less than 5k/s then check you've turned the debug log off within BlueSCSI!

 ### Config File (IMPORTANT)
 scsidayna.prefs contains an example config file for the device.
 This needs to be copied to ENVARC on the Amiga and rebooted